 The team's research aims to better understand the functioning of our internal clocks which allow our organism to be rhythmic over 24 hours.
 As some diseases in the central nervous system are associated with disturbances in our biological clocks, the team is also assessing the contribution of these rhythmic alterations to the pathophysiology of brain diseases.

 The exploratory and innovative nature of the team’s project is based on the proposal to evaluate the involvement of the circadian clock via long non-coding RNA in the pathogenesis of human brain diseases.

 1. Characterization of the molecular mechanisms involved in the control of circadian gene expression, especially those involving long non coding RNAs such as Neat1 or Malat1

-2. Improving our knowledge on the pathophysiology of the Prader Willi syndrome and its related circadian anomalies and identifying the genes involved in these dysfunctions
+2. Characterization of circadian anomalies associated with the pathophysiology of Prader-Willi syndrome and identification of the genes involved in these dysfunctions